 Seeking Legal Support

-A successful claim should include financial compensation for all of the losses suffered in the accident including medical bills, pain and suffering, lost wages, loss of earning potential, the cost of rehabilitation services and other related damages.
+A successful claim should include financial compensation for all the losses suffered in the accident, including medical bills, pain, and suffering, lost wages, loss of earning potential, the cost of rehabilitation services, and other related damages.

-Many preventable injuries occur each year as a direct result of weak and defectively designed seats and their components.
-Poorly designed and manufactured seatbacks, recliner mechanisms and seat tracks put drivers and passengers at risk of devastating injuries.
+Many preventable injuries occur each year due to weak and defectively designed seats and their components.
+Poorly designed and manufactured seatbacks, recliner mechanisms, and seat tracks put drivers and passengers at risk of devastating injuries.

 What is Seatback Failure?

-When a collision occurs, a seatbelt will secure an occupant against the seat, an airbag will cushion the driver’s head from the steering wheel and a seat-back will keep the occupant upright.
+When a collision occurs, a seatbelt will secure an occupant against the seat, an airbag will cushion the driver’s head from the steering wheel, and a seat-back will keep the occupant upright.

 Why Seat Back Failures Are Dangerous

 An object in motion stays in motion.
 When a car comes to a sudden halt, the contents of the vehicle will continue to move unless they are restrained by a seatbelt.
-If a seat fails during a rear-end collision, the driver or front seat passenger could slip right out from under the seatbelt.
+If a seat fails during a rear-end collision, the driver or front-seat passenger could slip right out from under the seatbelt.

 Injuries Suffered in Riverside Seatback Failure Accidents

-One of the reasons why there are so many seatback failure incidents is because the current standard for seat strength was adopted back in 1968.
+One of the reasons why there are so many seatback failure incidents is because the current seat strength standard was adopted in 1968.
 Many believe the standard needs to be updated because it only requires seats to withstand an impact of 270-foot pounds.